Nvidia DGX: DGX-2

-The successor of the Nvidia DGX-1 is the Nvidia DGX-2, which uses sixteen Volta-based V100 32GB (second generation) cards in a single unit.
-It was announced on the 27th of March in 2018.
-The DGX-2 delivers 2 Petaflops with 512GB of shared memory for tackling massive datasets and uses NVSwitch for high-bandwidth internal communication.
-DGX-2 has a total of 512GB of HBM2 memory, a total of 1.5TB of DDR4.
-Also present are eight 100Gb/sec InfiniBand cards and 30.72 TB of SSD storage, all enclosed within a massive 10U rackmount chassis and drawing up to 10 kW under maximum load.
+The Nvidia DGX-2, the successor to the DGX-1, uses sixteen Volta-based V100 32 GB (second generation) cards in a single unit.
+It was announced on 27 March 2018.
+The DGX-2 delivers 2 Petaflops with 512 GB of shared memory for tackling massive datasets and uses NVSwitch for high-bandwidth internal communication.
+DGX-2 has a total of 512 GB of HBM2 memory, a total of 1.5 TB of DDR4.
+Also present are eight 100 Gbit/s InfiniBand cards and 30.72 TB of SSD storage, all enclosed within a massive 10U rackmount chassis and drawing up to 10 kW under maximum load.
 The initial price for the DGX-2 was $399,000.

 The DGX-2 differs from other DGX models in that it contains two separate GPU daughterboards, each with eight GPUs.
 These boards are connected by an NVSwitch system that allows for full bandwidth communication across all GPUs in the system, without additional latency between boards.

 A higher performance variant of the DGX-2, the DGX-2H, was offered as well.
 The DGX-2H replaced the DGX-2's dual Intel Xeon Platinum 8168's with upgraded dual Intel Xeon Platinum 8174's.
 This upgrade does not increase core count per system, as both CPUs are 24 cores, nor does it enable any new functions of the system, but it does increase the base frequency of the CPUs from 2.7 GHz to 3.1 GHz.

 Ampere

 DGX A100 Server

 Announced and released on May 14, 2020.
 The DGX A100 was the 3rd generation of DGX server, including 8 Ampere-based A100 accelerators.
-Also included is 15TB of PCIe gen 4 NVMe storage, 1 TB of RAM, and eight Mellanox-powered 200GB/s HDR InfiniBand ConnectX-6 NICs.
+Also included is 15 TB of PCIe gen 4 NVMe storage, 1 TB of RAM, and eight Mellanox-powered 200 GB/s HDR InfiniBand ConnectX-6 NICs.
 The DGX A100 is in a much smaller enclosure than its predecessor, the DGX-2, taking up only 6 Rack units.

-The DGX A100 also moved to an AMD EYPC 7742 CPU, the first DGX server to not be built with an Intel Xeon CPU.
+The DGX A100 also moved to a 64 core AMD EPYC 7742 CPU, the first DGX server to not be built with an Intel Xeon CPU.
 The initial price for the DGX A100 Server was $199,000.